risk-first/website/misc/Evolution-Open-Source.md

 ---
-title: The Evolution Of open-source
+title: The Evolution Of Open-Source
 description: Looking at evolutionary feedback loops in software development
 url: https://riskfirst.org/misc/Evolution-open-source